Alexander Muss High School in Israel

 Alexander Muss High School in Hod HaSharon, Israel is a pluralistic study-abroad program in Hod HaSharon, Israel, for high school students.
 Programs run throughout the year and range in length from 6 weeks to 18 weeks.
 The school is accredited by the Middle States Association and students can continue in their high school subjects while abroad.
 Students are also eligible to earn college credit through the University of Miami.
-Its flagship campus is in Israel.
-The school has an average enrollment of 1200 students.
+Its flagship campus is in Israel and the campus is shared between Alexander Muss and Mosenson youth village.
+The school has an average enrollment of 1200 students, which has decreased since the war in Gaza.
 It has four dormitories and a mini-dorm, and is a college prep program for international high school students.
+Alexander Muss prioritizes safety for their students and works directly with trusted Israeli security authority which is employed by the Ministry of Education who is in constant contact with the IDF and Police.
 Having merged with Jewish National Fund (JNF) USA in 2013, AMHSI-JNF has begun its global expansion for all high school students.

 History

 Alexander Muss High School in Israel was founded in 1972 by Rabbi Morris Kipper in concert with the Greater Miami Jewish Federation.
 The concept of teaching history onsite where history took place presented engaging educational opportunities to connect students to the history and culture of Israel.
-The school soon grew beyond its Florida roots to be a nationwide program, and welcomes students from across North America, Australia, and Europe.
+The school soon grew beyond its Florida roots to be a nationwide program, and welcomes students from across North America, Canada, Australia, and Europe.
 It also partners with day schools and community groups to customize programs according to each group's needs.

-Curriculum

-The school's curriculum is conducted in chronological historical order and is designed to introduce students to facts, concepts and events basic to understanding the development of Western Civilization.
-Through a combination of visits to historical sites and in-depth analysis of written history, students learn to go beyond the acquisition of facts.
-Students are instilled with the leadership and motivational skills that enable them to excel in higher education and beyond.